Nityant17/Cybersec-Stuff/Linux_Luminarium/Digesting_Documentation.md

 - `help cmnd`  : Used to get a list of arguments of shell builtin cmnds

 **Thought Process:**
-- Need to
+- Need to find the secret argument of `challenge` that will give the flag, so find it using `help cmnd` command as `challenge` is a builtin command here and run the program with the argument to get the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `help challenge` to find the arguments, we find that using the argument `--secret 0FOCCYi0` will give the flag, so use the command `challenge --secret 0FOCCYi0` to get the flag.

 **Flag Obtained:**
 > *pwn.college{0FOCCYi0NPOjsvDeThA0zjVWCxJ.dRTM5QDLwMTN0czW}*